iobroker-community-adapters/ioBroker.openknx/README.md

   Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
-### **WORK IN PROGRESS**
+### 1.1.13 (2026-06-01)

-- feat: improve disconnect handling on high bus load (MDT) — new options "Wait for ACK", "Max Direct Link send rate" (coalescing queue) and per-GA "linkedStateDebounce"; burst log with actionable recommendations on tunnel drop, hint at linkedStateDebounce in TUNNELING_REQUEST ACK errors for Direct Link GAs
+- feat: improve disconnect handling on high bus load for MDT Gateways
-- docs: add hint to switch to Multicast/Routing on persistent TUNNELING_ACK timeouts (network-side unicast filtering)
+- new options "Wait for ACK", "Max Direct Link send rate" (coalescing queue) and per-GA "linkedStateDebounce"; burst log with, hint at linkedStateDebounce GAs

 ### 1.1.12 (2026-05-19)
 - feat: cyclic sending for Direct Links (periodically re-send current value to KNX bus)